-Pediatric/Small Patient Protocol
+Pediatric/Small Patient Protocol:

-Pediatric and small patients are at greater risk of heat loss, so additional measures are taken to the ones listed in the previous chapter.
+These patients are at greater risk of heat loss, so additional measures are taken to the ones listed above.

 - 1. After the premedication side effects have worn off (i.e., vomiting/diarrhea) and the cage is cleaned, pediatric/small dogs are wrapped in their clean blanket/towel, and a warm rice sock contained in a palpation sleeve is placed adjacent to them. - 2.
 Small or pediatric patients are always contained in a blanket/towel from induction through recovery. - 3.
-For additional insulation on the prep table, bubble wrap is placed under their blanket/ towel. - 4.
+For additional insulation on the prep table, bubble wrap is placed under their blanket/towel. - 4.
 Warm rice bags will be placed on the side of these patients while on the prep table if a significant portion of their body is exposed out of the thoracic positioner.